DIASENGUPTA/Driver-Sleep-Detection/README.md

 # Driver-Sleep-Detection
 This repository contains the code for [Driver Sleep Detector: A new and accurate approach](https://ieeexplore.ieee.org/abstract/document/9696942).

+## Dataset Preparation
+The directory structure should look like main-folder/
+├── dataset/
+│   ├── openLeftEyes/
+│   └── closedLeftEyes/
+│   ├── openRightEyes/
+│   └── closedRightEyes/

 ## Eye-Aspect Ratio based Sleep Detector
 Drowsy Detector
 ```